 Running a little further each time you set out can be daunting, but if you break it down bit by bit, it can help you to achieve those goals.
 Instead of picturing your run as 22 minutes as a whole, break it down into 20 minutes at a regular pace, and then the final 2 minutes at a slower pace.

 Don’t forget to take a break in between runs.
 It’s vital to let your muscles relax, rest and recover and for your body to take the time to heal.
-A great exercise that you can do in between running days is yoga - this will help your muscles stretch out and relax after cardio, whilst also working on your core strength.
-If you’re building up your exercise you can read how to start yoga here.
+A great exercise that you can do in between running days is yoga - this will help your muscles stretch out and relax after cardio, while also working on your core strength.
+If you’re building up your exercise, you can read more about how to start yoga in our other blogs.

-Running is a higher intensity sport which requires us to fuel our body with energy producing foods - carbohydrates.
+Running is a higher intensity sport which requires us to fuel our body with energy-producing foods - carbohydrates.
 But not just any old carbohydrates!
-It’s important to eat slow-releasing energy carbs such as brown rice, quinoa or wholegrain breads and cereals, which will release fuel gradually and make it easier for you to sustain your run.
+It’s essential to eat slow-releasing energy carbs such as brown rice, quinoa or wholegrain bread and cereals, which will release fuel gradually and make it easier for you to sustain energy.

-Avoid too many foods such as energy drinks and high sugar foods before a run: although these will give you that initial energy spike, it’s inevitable that what follows is a slump in energy as your blood sugar level crashes, ultimately making you feel more tired.
+Avoid too many sugary foods such as energy drinks and high sugar snacks before a run.
+Although these will give you that initial energy spike, what follows is inevitably a slump in energy as your blood sugar level crashes, ultimately making you feel more tired.

 Working on your running technique will help you to conserve energy, run faster and with less effort.
 Your running form should be with a straight torso (imagine a string pulling you up from the top of your head), arms hip height and swinging to help propel you forwards, landing lightly and pushing off with your feet underneath your body (not stretching out too far in front).

-Make sure you look and feel the part with breathable activewear and suitable running footwear that will both make you feel great but also help you to avoid injury.
-Why not have a look at our Tempo Shorts with a secure underlayer which are perfect for running, or perhaps our thermal Kinetic Leggings with reflective side panels - designed to keep you warm on cooler evenings or early morning runs.
+Make sure you look and feel the part with breathable activewear and suitable running footwear that will both make you feel great and help you avoid injury.
+Why not try our Tempo 2 in 1 Running Shorts with a secure underlayer or our Kinetic High Waisted Gym Leggings with reflective side panels, making them ideal for evening runs.

-If you want to read more on how to build up running, check out the Couch To 5k Plan, which also includes helpful downloads and podcasts.
+If you want to read more on how to build up running, check out the NHS Couch To 5k Plan, which also includes helpful downloads and podcasts.
+The Running Tips for Beginners guide is also full of useful guidance for those just starting out.